arunsivaramanneo/GPU-Viewer/README.md

 ## IMPORTANT

 1. Requires Python to run this Application, works only on linux Operating system
-2. Tested on Intel and Nvidia hardware
-3. For Vulkaninfo to work, nvidia, Mesa and AMD vulkan enabled drivers should be installed along with vulkan-utils
+2. For Vulkaninfo to work, nvidia, Mesa and AMD vulkan enabled drivers should be installed along with vulkan-utils

 ## KNOWN ISSUES